ibm-cloud-docs/api-handbook/fundamentals/headers.md

 | [Accept-Ranges](https://tools.ietf.org/html/rfc7233#section-2.3) | Response | If a resource supports range requests, this header SHOULD be used to indicate what ranges are supported. |
 | [Allow](https://tools.ietf.org/html/rfc7231#section-7.4.1) | Response | This header MUST be used to indicate allowable request methods in a `405` response.
 If deemed useful, it MAY be included in any other response. |
 | [Upgrade](https://tools.ietf.org/html/rfc7230#section-6.7) | Request, Response | This header MAY be supported for requests and included in responses, in keeping with HTTP standards, to negotiate the use of a new protocol on the same connection.
 This header MUST NOT be supported except for operations which exist specifically to switch protocols[^only-for-protocol-switching].
 The successful outcome of an operation that supports this header (either for requests or responses) MUST be a `101 Switching Protocols` status. |
+{: caption="Negotiation headers" caption-side="bottom"}

 [^only-for-protocol-switching]: That is, services MUST NOT expect or encourage clients to handle protocol switching as a part of operations which may result in normal, successful (`2xx`) HTTP responses.

 ## Authentication headers
 {: #authentication-headers}